gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 It's right on top of my spear.
 It must have realized what I'm trying to do.

 Which means I'm well and truly roasted.
 I can't close with it, not with just a sword, and I can't get my spear.
-Stupid, stupid, stupid...
-I'm almost set to charge it anyway when I remember another memory.
-The vines at the front entrance...
-I turn and run.
+Stupid, stupid, stupid…  I'm almost set to charge it anyway when I remember another memory.
+The vines at the front entrance…  I turn and run.

 It chitters and comes after me.
 Five steps, six, seven---I spin around, throwing my sword as I turn, and fall backward through the arch.
 I hit the ground with a thud just as my sword crashes into the vines.

 The bonescuttle is halfway through the arch when the silver net catches it.
-Everything behind its forelegs just...falls apart.
+Everything behind its forelegs just…falls apart.
 Its front half runs on another step before toppling over.

 I scramble to my feet.
 Its arms and front legs are still connected, but